Tyson Foods logo

 Before State

-• Fragmented protein sourcing challenges
+• Fragmented protein sourcing for customers

-• Inconsistent quality across suppliers
+• Inconsistent quality and safety standards

-• Limited sustainable options available
+• Limited sustainable protein options available

 After State